-After Ich Will and Sonne, all of a sudden people came to notice this young band.
+Following our covers of Ich Will and especially Sonne, all of a sudden people started to notice this young band.

 Things went on developing fast and on the evening of May 19th 2012, we received a surprising email from Rammstein’s tour manager.
 They would have liked the kids to go on stage and perform a few songs on the very following day at Denver Coliseum (!!!).

-We had been in contact with them for 2-3 weeks before the Denver show.
-They posted our Sonne cover on their site and sent us emails regarding a possible meeting with the R+ musicians.
-We were happy for such opportunity, but didn’t plan to attend their live show, it wasn’t something for the kids to watch.
-So we informed the R+ team about our location in the Denver area and the meeting day was pre-arranged for May 20th.
+This wasn’t our first contact with the R+ administration team.
+We had been in touch with them for 2-3 weeks before the Denver show.
+They had posted our Sonne cover on their site and sent us emails regarding a possible meeting with the R+ musicians.
+We were happy for such opportunity, we’ve always admired the R+ musicians and their wonderful songs, but didn’t plan to attend their live show, it wasn’t something for the kids to watch.
+We only wanted to meet the Rammstein team before the show.
+So we informed them through an email about our location in the Denver area and the meeting day was pre-arranged for May 20th.

 And then, unexpectedly, only 24 hours before the show, we received the invitation for the kids to play on stage…